 If the defendant is in custody, he/she will have access to bail, which is set forth in the county bail schedule.
 The bail for felony charges is generally greater than that for misdemeanor charges.
 See Bail for more information.

 The pretrial conference occurs after the arraignment and provides the defense attorney an opportunity to negotiate a plea offer or convince the prosecutor to drop the charges completely.
 For felony charges, the pretrial conference carries many titles: Felony Settlement Conference (FSC), Disposition and Resetting Hearing (D & R), or Trial Readiness Conference (TRC).
 During the pretrial conference, the defense lawyer may discuss the weaknesses and flaws in the prosecution’s case in the hope that doing so will prompt the prosecutor to drop the case entirely.
-In addition, an experienced Orange County Criminal Defense Attorney at Wallin & Klarich will introduce mitigating factors in the hope that doing so will prompt the prosecutor to make a more lenient offer.
+In addition, an experienced California Criminal Defense Attorney at Wallin & Klarich will introduce mitigating factors in the hope that doing so will prompt the prosecutor to make a more lenient offer.
 Mitigating factors may include the defendant’s providing restitution to the victim, attending counseling sessions, and/or obtaining awards or accolades for his/her work.

 Speedy Trial Rights

 The defendant has a right to trial within sixty days of the arraignment in superior court.
 Consulting with an California Criminal Defense Lawyer at Wallin & Klarich is the most effective way a defendant can ensure that his/her right to a speedy trial is honored.

 California law permits two avenues for felony prosecutions: